-The fallopian tubes can sometimes become blocked or even damaged due to certain conditions that a woman may suffer from.
-In rare cases, the blockage to the fallopian tubes may have been present since birth as a birth defect, but have went undetected until the woman reached adulthood and tried to conceive.
+The fallopian tubes can sometimes become blocked or even damaged due to certain conditions that a woman may experience.
+In rare cases, the blockage to the fallopian tubes may have been present since birth as a birth defect, but has gone undetected until the woman reached adulthood and tried to conceive.

 The ampullary is the section of lateral tube (central section moving toward the uterus).
 The ampullary is the main part of the fallopian tube.
 From there, moving inward toward the uterus the tube narrows into what is known as the isthmus.
-The isthmus is the part connected to the uterus at the utero-tubal junction.
+The isthmus is the part of the muscle of the uterus that opens into the uterus at the utero-tubal junction.

 Cells of the Fallopian Tubes are Affected by Hormones

 There are two types of cells within the fallopian tubes.
 Ciliated cells are most abundant in the infundibulum and ampullary.
 Estrogen increases the production of cilia cells in the fallopian tubes.
 Scattered between the ciliated cells are peg cells which produce tubular fluid.
 This fluid contains important nutrients for both sperm, oocytes (ova), and zygotes (fertilized ova).
 The secretions also promote capacitation of the sperm.
 You may not know it, but the sperm cannot mature for complete fertilization without this important fluid.
+Studies published in BJOG, An International Journal of Obstetrics & Gynaecology, note that in may cases of blocked fallopian tubes both secretory and ciliated cells are dead or missing.
 Progesterone increases the number of peg cells.
 Estrogen increases the height and secretory activity of the peg cells.
 In addition, tubal fluid flows against the action of the cilia, near the fimbriated end.
 Not only is progesterone and estrogen balance vital to the menstrual cycle overall, but it is vital to the health and proper function of the fallopian tubes as well.

 Causes of Blocked Fallopian Tubes